40 Things No One Tells You About Being Single Over 40

 You aren’t distracted by overwhelming emotions.

-Single people have fewer emotions—both positive and negative—to deal with, and so they fare better when it comes to being focused and making decisions.
+You know the saying, “Love is blind”?
+Well, there’s truth to that.
 “When you love someone, the critical decision-making centers of your brain become less active,” explains Jonathan Bennett, a certified counselor and dating coach.
 “Combined with the increase in dopamine and other ‘feel good’ chemicals, people who are madly in love can act blindly when it comes to their partners and make irrational decisions.
 By being single, you can think more clearly and rationally in order to make important life decisions.”

 There’s no pressure to settle.

-By the time you’ve reached your 40s and beyond, there is far less external pressure to settle down just for the sake of starting a family.
-If you’re looking for love later in life, you should take advantage of the fact that you’re in no rush and test the waters until you find your perfect match.
+By the time you’ve reached your 40s, there is far less external pressure to settle down just for the sake of starting a family.
+If you’re looking for love later in life, you should take advantage of the fact that you’re in no rush.
+So test the waters until you find your perfect match.
 And if you’re new to the dating world, then check out the 40 Best Dating Tips for Men Over 40.

 You become more confident.